phoops/ckan-publisher-ngsi-ld/README.md

 ## Description
 A job to take Vehicle data from NGSI-LD Broker, aggregates it and sends it to a CKAN Datastore.

-NOTE 1: Coordinates are swapped in the Scorpio Broker, so I swapped them back before sending them to the CKAN NOTE 2: Scorpio Broker has a limit to 1000 element per request.
-Maybe there is a workaround for this.
+NOTE: Coordinates are swapped in the Scorpio Broker, so I swapped them back before sending them to the CKAN

 ## Before Running First Time